gauthimd/RandomPi/README.md

 This short script runs sudo apt-get update and sudo apt-get upgrade.
 Usually I put a symbolic link called upgrade to this script in a bin folder so all I need to type is upgrade

+##LAMPsetup.sh
+These commands get you a basic Apache2, MySQL, PHP5 server setup running.
+As I figure out the configurations I'll include those commands in this script